-Companies in California whose primary function is to sell or transport goods to and from warehouses, distribution centers, import/export facilities, manufacturing complexes, retail centers and to end-use customers, are well positioned to benefit from significant total cost of ownership savings by electrifying their fleet.
+Companies in California that primarily sell or transport goods to and from warehouses, distribution centers, import/export facilities, manufacturing complexes, retail centers and to end-use customers can save significantly on total cost-of-ownership by electrifying their fleets.

 Distribution and delivery fleets have large and diverse fleet operations that can take advantage of PG&E's EV Fleet program.
 Learn how below.
 For more details about the EV Fleet program, visit our main program page.